Ways to give and where it goes

 TUMC’s annual Spending Plan, the name for our approach to finances, begins with estimating the financial resources the church will receive over the year.
 That total is then divided toward three main purposes:

-- Providing for a place of worship and community (facilities, materials for worship and Sunday School, etc.).
+- Providing for a place of worship and community (facilities, materials for worship and faith formation classes, etc.).

 - Providing for those who serve the church (salaries, allowances, and benefits for staff).